nilesh05apr/MachineLearning/README.md

 2) MultiVariate linear regression Using Gradient Descent.
 3) Logistic Regression Using Sigmoid function and Gradient Descent.
 4) Generative Dicriminant Analysis Using Bayes Theorem.
+5) And Logic Gate Using Single Layer Perceptron.